 Prominent Samoan writer honoured by Victoria University of Wellington

-Samoan writer and academic Letuimanu’asina Dr Emma Kruse Va’ai has received an honorary doctorate from Victoria University of Wellington at a graduation ceremony.
+Samoan writer and academic Letuimanu’asina Dr Emma Kruse Va’ai will receive an honorary doctorate from Victoria University of Wellington at a graduation ceremony next week.

 7 May 2019